GalacticLiaison/Elf-Destiny/_docs/brainstorm/random.md

    Or maybe to start just gain an additional True King/Queen personality trait

 allow dark triad traits to form ultimate bad guy personality trait

+choice trial: two vases balanced, can only take one other falls in pit.
+You get treasure from the one you took and get told what fell